-A dog’s normal body temperature falls between 38 and 39°C. If your dog gets any warmer, they may have trouble cooling themselves, which can be fatal:
+A dog’s normal body temperature is between 38°C and 39°C. If your dog gets any warmer, they may have trouble cooling themselves, which can be fatal:

-40°C body temperature already means fever for your dog.
-41°C or more is dangerous and can even cause irreversible health damage, and even be fatal1.
+40°C body temperature already means a fever for your dog.
+41°C or more is dangerous and can even cause irreversible health damage, and even be fatal2.

 5) Always provide shade.

 Whether you’re working in the garden, or on a beach holiday, your dog should always have the opportunity to sit in the shade on a hot summer day.
 Most dogs will naturally choose to sit in a shady spot if given the option, but especially on warm days, it’s good to be aware of your dog’s whereabouts at all times.

 A GPS dog tracker can help you to stay on top of your dog’s location and safety – the app will let you know if they run away, or stop moving.

 6) Let your dog swim.

 In the best case scenario, on hot days, your dog can splash around, play, and most importantly stay cool in a pool or natural body of water.
-Some dog breeds love being in the water, whereas others may be more reluctant.
+Some dog breeds love being in the water, while others may be more reluctant.
 In either case, it’s a good idea to encourage your dog to get wet to cool down, even if it’s just using the sprinkler in the yard.
 Bonus: your kids will have fun too!